tomjoht/learnapidoc/_docs/the_writing_process/docapis_publishing.md

 sidebar: docapis
 section: writing_process
 path1: /writing_process.html
-last-modified: 2021-11-14
+last-modified: 2021-11-15
 ---

-After you've finished the reviews and your deadline is imminent, it's time to make plans to publish your docs.
+After you've [finished the reviews](docapis_reviewing.html) and your deadline is imminent, it's time to make plans to publish your docs.
 Hitting that publish button will fill you with a rush of exhilaration, but before that moment arrives, you have a few final considerations.

 {: .note}
 This content is new, so it might still be a bit rough.
 I'm especially interested in any feedback you have.
 You can leave feedback in the comment section below or by [contacting me](/learnapidoc/contact).